NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Introduction

-To benchmark and fine-tune models with region- and culture-specific knowledge, there have been efforts to develop language- and culture-specific resources, along with benchmarked and fine-tuned models \cite{chiu2024culturalbench,shi-etal-2024-culturebank,li2024culturellm}.
-Methodologies involved in these efforts include collecting QA pairs from community question-answering forums \cite{shi-etal-2024-culturebank}, hiring native speakers to write questions and answers \cite{chiu2024culturalbench}, translating content from English into local languages~\cite{myung2024blend}, and using LLMs to generate QA pairs \cite{putri2024can}.
-A common finding across studies is that while most LLMs perform reasonably well on high-resource languages, they tend to struggle with mid- and low-resource languages~\cite{myung2024blend}.
-Several studies have demonstrated that fine-tuning with culture-specific knowledge can improve model performance, even in smaller or quantized models~\cite{li2024culturellm,NEURIPS2024_77f089cd,hasan2024nativqa}.
-These findings suggest that achieving inclusivity in LLMs requires datasets that reflect diverse regions, cultures, and content generated by native users.
+To benchmark and fine-tune models with region- and culture-specific knowledge, prior work has developed language- and culture-specific resources and corresponding benchmarks and models \cite{chiu2024culturalbench,shi-etal-2024-culturebank,li2024culturellm}.
+Common approaches include mining QA from community forums \cite{shi-etal-2024-culturebank}, having native speakers write QA pairs \cite{chiu2024culturalbench}, translating English content into local languages \cite{myung2024blend}, and using LLMs to generate QA pairs \cite{putri2024can}.
+In multimodality, related efforts include CVQA \cite{romero2025cvqa}, PALO \citep{Rasheed2025PALO}, Pangea \citep{yue2024pangea}, and SPEECH-COCO \cite{havard2017speech}.

+A consistent finding is that most LLMs perform well on high-resource languages but underperform in mid- and low-resource settings \cite{myung2024blend}.
+Fine-tuning with culture-specific knowledge can also improve performance \cite{li2024culturellm,NEURIPS2024_77f089cd}.
+These results motivate datasets that better represent diverse regions, cultures, and native content.
+However, building such resources remains costly and labor-intensive, and scalable dataset creation is still limited due to the lack of tools.

+To address these gaps, \citet{hasan2024nativqa} introduced the initial \nqa{} pipeline and applied it to build \textsc{MultiNativQA}, a $\sim$64K QA dataset in 7 languages across 18 topics. \textbf{This demo paper has a different focus: we redesign and generalize the pipeline} by \textit{(i)} consolidating the earlier scripts into a reusable, configurable framework; \textit{(ii)} \textbf{extending it with multimodality (image, video, and extract audio from the video)} QA collection and \textbf{pluggable search backends}; and \textit{(iii)} providing practical guidelines and cost estimates for running the framework at scale.
+In this sense, \textsc{MultiNativQA} is one use-case of the broader framework released here. \textit{Chronologically}, the \textsc{MultiNativQA} paper appeared first and outlined a generalized framework as future work. \textbf{This demo paper delivers that extended framework with new capabilities} and broader case studies.